-Security arrangements in West Bengal Assembly to be beefed up: Speaker
+Security arrangements in West Bengal assembly to be beefed up: Speaker

 "Police will question if a visitor is found overstaying inside the assembly premises," he said.

+During an emergency meeting held at the state assembly, a decision was taken to install cameras at all gates to capture photographs of each and everyone entering the premises, he said.

 "Vehicles of members will not be allowed to enter the assembly unless they have designated stickers.
-No additional police personnel will be allowed inside the lobby of the Assembly other than the security personnel for the MLAs," he added.
+No additional police personnel will be allowed inside the lobby of the assembly other than the security personnel for the MLAs," Banerjee said.

 In a major security breach, two people on Wednesday jumped into the Lok Sabha chamber from the visitors' gallery, shouted slogans and released yellow smoke from canisters that triggered panic and chaos in the House.